-5.4 College Child Safeguarding Officers
+6.4 College Child Safeguarding Officers

-A number of senior staff members are nominated as the College's Child Safeguarding Officers (refer the Appendix).
+A number of senior staff members are nominated as the College's Child Safeguarding Officers (refer Appendix B).
 Our Child Safeguarding Officers receive additional specialised training with respect to child safety and protection issues.

-The role responsibilities of our Child Safeguarding Officers are outlined in more detail in the Appendix.
+The role responsibilities of our Child Safeguarding Officers are outlined in more detail in the (refer Appendix B).
 Key duties include being a point of contact for people within the community who wish to raise child safety concerns.
 They are also responsible for championing child safeguarding within the College and assisting in coordinating responses to child safety incidents.

-The Principal, Mr Chris Randell, is the College's Senior Child Safeguarding Officer.
-He has additional child safeguarding responsibilities that include:
+The Assistant Principal Student Learning and Wellbeing is the College's Chief Child Safeguarding Officer and holds additional child safeguarding responsibilities (refer to Appendix B).